Last Take: Rust and the Story of Halyna

 Last Take: Rust and the Story of Halyna is a 2025 American documentary film, directed and produced by Rachel Mason.
-It follows the life, career, and death of cinematographer, Halyna Hutchins.
+It follows the life, career, and death of cinematographer Halyna Hutchins.

 It was released on March 11, 2025, by Hulu.

 Premise

 Explores the life and career of cinematographer Halyna Hutchins, and her death on the set of Rust.
 Additionally exploring the lawsuits, criminal trials, and investigations.
 The project seeks to redeem the story of Hutchins, whose story was minimized by the media.

 Production

 Rachel Mason was a close friend of Hutchins, and was approached by her husband, Matthew Hutchins, to make a documentary revolving around her life.
 Mason received approval to film the resuming of production on Rust interviewing Joel Souza and Bianca Cline, among others.
-Mason reached out to Alec Baldwin who declined to participate, as he is working on another documentary about production of Rust with Rory Kennedy.
+Mason reached out to Alec Baldwin, who declined to participate, as he was working on another documentary about production of Rust with Rory Kennedy.

 In November 2022, it was announced a documentary revolving around Hutchins was in production, with Liz Garbus and Dan Cogan set to executive produce via Story Syndicate, alongside Matthew Hutchins.